 When brought back into alignment through the use of herbal formulas such as Bhim Mitra, Agar 35 and Happiness of Mind pills, the result is an empowered, focused, relaxed and calmer state of mind.
 Chronic problems like insomnia and anxiety are reduced and sometimes disappear entirely.
 One feels more in control and thus, able to deal with life’s turbulence.

-2-3 Pills twice daily in the morning and late afternoon with hot or warm water.
+Tradition and historical use: 2 Pills twice daily, in the morning and late afternoon with hot or warm water.

 The Formula includes: Myristica fragrans, Terminalia chebula, Shorea robusta, Aquilaria agollocha, Carex Sp., Ferula jaeschkeana, Bambusa textiles, Amomum subualtum, Elettaria cardamomum, Eugenia caryphyllata, Carthamus tinctorius, Carum Carvi, Santalum album, Ptetrocarpussantalinus, Terminalia belerica, Emblica officinalis, Meila compsoita, Allium sativum, Geranium sp.